Ravincroft's Retribution - 1. Leaving Home

 Jayden nodded.
 ‘It’s on the way home for me anyway.’

-Dampening a flannel and placing it on his forehead, he sank into his leather-look sofa and booted up his tablet bringing up the news.
+Dampening a flannel and placing it on his forehead, he sank into his leather-look sofa and booted up his tablet, bringing up the news.
 Ren inclined back, closing his eyes as he listened to the usual muggings, murders and celebrity hype that filled the headlines.

-‘Some strange things are happening here in Forgotten Valley Reserve.
-Some are even saying mystical forces are at work.’
+Some strange things are happening here in Forgotten Valley Reserve.
+Some are even saying that they are connected to mystical forces around the protection of nature.'
 The ranger paused and took a deep breath.
-He went on to discuss strange skirmishes between animals that normally co-existed.
-Others became entangled in fences, appearing to vanish or injure themselves as they struggled to enter the reserve.
+He discussed strange skirmishes between animals that normally co-existed and how others became entangled in fences, appearing to vanish or injure themselves as they struggled to enter the reserve.

 1 comment: